Art by Lau and Vanessa | Animation by Andrew Boyle

 Assistant Stage Manager // Brenna Comeau

-Asst.
-Music Director/Orch.
-Manager // Jake Eisner
+Asst Music Director/Orch Manager // Jake Eisner

 Supertitles Operator // Nicholas Betson